mananomartinez/krikey_code_challenge/API/README.md

 ## Part 2: API Scaling
+### Description
 Player state has been exposed as an API endpoint using the SQL query you created in part one and Nodejs.
 There are millions of rows in game_items, transactions and locations.

-How would you scale calculating player state for 50,000 concurrent requests?
+  - How would you scale calculating player state for 50,000 concurrent requests?

-Would you introduce any new technologies?
+  - Would you introduce any new technologies?

 ### My assumptions:
   - scenario refers to both the query times as well as processing the data queried.